roka10/ElderlyCare-/README.md

 🤝 Contributing

-Pull requests are welcome!
-For major changes, please open an issue first to discuss what you’d like to modify.
+Pull requests are welcomed!
+For major changes, please open an issue first to discuss what you would like to modify.